-- 1. Global Transplant Activity data are not to be used for any purpose other than the study whose protocol approved by Transplant Center and Recipient Issues Standing Committee of the WBMT - 2.
-Data are to be managed under the responsibility of the applicant, and are not to be made available for viewing by, or transferred to, a third party.
-Viewing by co-researchers or co-authors is to be restricted to an absolute minimum, and such persons are to observe these provisions. - 4.
-The content of data provided by the WBMT Data Center are not to be altered without permission. - 5.
+- Global Transplant Activity data are not to be used for any purpose other than the study whose protocol approved by Transplant Center and Recipient Issues Standing Committee of the WBMT - 2.
+Data are to be managed under the responsibility of the applicant and are not to be made available for viewing by, or transferred to, a third party.
+Viewing by co-researchers or co-authors is to be restricted to an absolute minimum, and such people are to observe these provisions. - 3.
+The content of data provided by the WBMT Data Center is not to be altered without permission. - 4.
 The final authors list is overseen by the Transplant Center and Recipient Issues Standing Committee.
-The Transplant Center and Recipient Issues Standing Committee notifies and invites member societies which submit data to the WBMT to recommend study participants, i.e. co-authors for the study. - 7.
-When publishing the results of the research, it is to be made clear that WBMT GTA data were used. - 8.
-The applicant is to inform the Transplant Center and Recipient Issues Standing Committee without delay in the event of any of the following, - (1) discontinuation of use of the data, - (2) changes to the details given in the application to use data. - 9.
+The Transplant Center and Recipient Issues Standing Committee notifies and invites member societies which submit data to the WBMT to recommend study participants, i.e. co-authors for the study. - 5.
+When publishing the results of the research, it is to be made clear that WBMT GTA data were used. - 6.
+The applicant is to inform the Transplant Center and Recipient Issues Standing Committee without delay in the event of any of the following, - a. discontinuation of use of the data, - b. changes to the details given in the application to use data. - 7.
 Any infringement of these provisions will result in the cancellation of the data use application approval.
-In that event, the applicant shall promptly return any data to the WBMT Data Center, and destroy all copied or processed data.
+In that event, the applicant shall promptly return any data to the WBMT Data Center and destroy all copied or processed data.

-I certify that I have read t this c document and commit to fulfilling the red sponsibilities described herein I CEI LII y tilati Have i cau i uns aucumem anu COMMITTE LC running tile ies sponsibilities. uescribeu Hereni.
+I certify that I have read this document and commit to fulfilling the responsibilities described herein.